 Meet today's demands, explore tomorrow's possibilities

-Every Roche assay is backed up by extensive experience and expertise in test design and optimization.
-Results on Roche instruments are also shown to be standardized across all platforms.1-3 This consistent excellence has made Roche the preferred diagnostic partner in clinical trials.4-5
+Every Roche assay is backed up by extensive experience and expertise in test design and optimisation.
+Results on Roche instruments are also shown to be standardised across all platforms.1-3 This consistent excellence has made Roche the preferred diagnostic partner in clinical trials.4-5

 The Molecular Work Area brings this demonstrated excellence into your laboratory by consolidating the right menu of assays onto a single platform, including a dedicated open channel for other assays that could benefit from consolidation.

-With a shared reagent concept and standardized user experience, the Molecular Work Area is performing more than 10 million tests per month across 1,000+ systems globally, including 30 sites with integrated pre-analytical automation.
+With a shared reagent concept and standardised user experience, the Molecular Work Area is performing more than 10 million tests per month across 1,000+ systems globally, including 30 sites with integrated pre-analytical automation.

 Deliver high medical value backed by a broad menu and consistent performance

 Roche assays are developed according to WHO standards.
 They deliver consistent quality and collectively set the standard of performance across a broad range of testing needs.

 Bringing IVD workflow gains to lab developed testing

 The cobas omni Utility Channel on the cobas® 6800/8800 Systems enables a broader testing menu by consolidating open channel assays with Roche in vitro diagnostics (IVD) assays on a single platform.
 Open channel assays may include IVD assays, as well as routine lab developed tests (LDTs).
 The ability to consolidate and automate a wider array of testing on a single platform helps to increase operational efficiency, maximise laboratory space and minimise capital investment.

 Expanding coverage and extending confidence with advanced approaches to testing